 Stash enough food for the time you’ll be away in a cooler bag with ice (you can use the packs we send, and even wrap it in our recyclable jute for a longer trip!)
 You can also store more Ollie in the freezer before you leave to help it stay colder for longer when you’re in transit.

 Flying?
 Bringing Ollie on a plane should be treated the same as human food (it shouldn’t be a problem!)
-We’ve flown with trays on national flights, no problem.
+We’ve flown with trays on national flights, without an issue.
 If you’re flying internationally, though, check with the carrier’s policy is about bringing fresh food on board.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.